Vaztonyo/shoe_api/README.md

   App running on port: 8083
   DB connection successful
   ```
- * You can now open your browser and go to `localhost:8083/
+ * You can now open your browser and go to:
-`
+  - homepage: `localhost:8083/`
+  - see available stock: `localhost:8083/api/shoes`
+  - see certain brands: `localhost:8083/api/shoes/brand/<yourbrand>`
+  - see certain brand and sizes: `localhost:8083/api/shoes/brand/<yourbrand>/size/<yoursize>`
+  - sell a shoe `localhost:8083/api/shoes/sold/<yourbrand>`